 *NOTE: Reference Ranges shown are for adult males.
 Some may vary slightly for women, children & adolescents.
 Check your lab report for specific reference ranges.

 Here’s what a CBC test looks like:

 White Blood Cells (WBC)

 White blood cells, sometimes referred to as leukocytes in medical literature, are produced by the immune system to help defend the body against infection.
 They are formed in the bone marrow and either enter the blood or migrate to key organs, such as the spleen, lymph nodes, or gut.
 There are several different types of white blood cells.
 A high white blood cell count likely indicates that an infection is present somewhere in the body, whereas a low number might indicate that an infection or disease—such as HIV or cancer—has slowed the ability of the bone marrow to produce new WBCs.

 Red Blood Cells (RBC)

 Red blood cells, sometimes referred to as erythrocytes, are responsible for delivering oxygen throughout the body.
 There are lots of them in a single milliliter of blood—between 3.6 to 6.1 million.
 A low red blood cell count can indicate anemia, which can lead to fatigue.
 Some antiretrovirals can cause anemia, as can some AIDS-related infections and cancers.

 Hemoglobin (HGB) and Hematocrit (HCT)

 Both Hemoglobin & Hematocrit can help you and your doctor learn a bit more about your red blood cells.
 Hemoglobin is a protein used by red blood cells to distribute oxygen to other tissues and cells in the body.
 Hematocrit refers to the amount of your blood that is occupied by red blood cells.
-For men, the hematocrit should be between 40% and 52%; for women, it should be between 35% and 46%.
+For men, the hematocrit should be between 40 percent and 52 percent; for women, it should be between 35 percent and 46 percent.
 A low hemoglobin number or hematocrit percentage are good indicators of anemia.